LW83/Project1-CARE/README.md

 ### Fonts
  - The fonts utilised are consistent across the page and are from Google fonts.
- - They are Red Hat Display for the Logo and Navigation bar and Comic Neue for the body of the site.
+ - The font for the logo and navigation bar are Red Hat Display for the Logo and Navigation bar.
+I chose this font as I felt it wass strong, very legible and helped created a good first impact against the striking hero image.
+ - For the body of the site, I have used Comic Neue.
+I chose this font for the main body as I felt it balanced friendliness and approachability whilst maintaining a clean and professsional look.
  - Sans serif has been applied as a backup font for both.

 ***